fucksophie/musicplayer2/README.md

 ## To build
-Just run `npm i`, then `npm run dev`.
+Just run `npm i`, then `npm run tauri dev`.
 You must have rust & cargo installed, webkitGTK and whatnot else.
 Check the [tauri V2 docs](https://next--tauri.netlify.app/next/guides/building/) for more information on building.